karamarnell/developers/app/install/magento-2-application-strings-manager.md.md

     Following the DC/OS
     [AWS documentation]({{ page.links.mesos-aws }}), deploy a DC/OS cluster on
-    which Kong will be provisioned
+    which Qordoba will be provisioned

-    Once your cluster is ready, Kong can be deployed using the [DC/OS CLI]({{ page.links.mesos-cli }}) or the
+    Once your cluster is ready, Qordoba can be deployed using the [DC/OS CLI]({{ page.links.mesos-cli }}) or the
     [DC/OS GUI]({{ page.links.mesos-gui }}).